Walled Off Hotel reopened. 11 December 2025

 BBC to screen documentary on the “making of” Alternativity.
 13 December 2017

-The documentary about the performance will be screened on BBC Two on Sunday, 17 December at 9 PM, and is said to follow Boyle overcoming the “many restrictions” to find a cast, crew and local children and put together the show in six weeks.
+The documentary about the performance will be screened on BBC TWO on Sunday, 17 December at 9 p.m. and is said to follow Boyle overcoming the “many restrictions” to find a cast, crew, and local children and put together the show in six weeks.
 The performance took place on 3 December and was co-directed by Bethlehem-based Riham Isaac.

 Banksy created a promotional image for the documentary showing a drone watching over the nativity scene.
 (Source: BBC)

-Photo: BBC
+Screenshot: BBC

 British artist James Ame caught with a Banksy stencil and a spray can.
 13 December 2017

-British artist James Ame, a.k.a Ame72, was caught in a photo in early December by a British tourist outside the Milk Grotto chapel in Bethlehem in front of a recently confirmed artwork by Banksy.
-Mr Ame is holding a spray can and part of a stencil which seems to fit with the star in the artwork.
+British artist James Ame, a.k.a.
+Ame72, was caught in a photo in early December by a British tourist outside the Milk Grotto chapel in Bethlehem in front of a recently confirmed artwork by Banksy.
+Mr. Ame is holding a spray can and part of a stencil, which seems to fit with the star in the artwork.

 20171213 - Banksy's team - James Ame in Betlehem.jpeg